Our Animals

 REX

-Found along the east coast of Australian around lakes, creeks and rivers.
+Rex is one of our Eastern Water Dragons.
+They are a subaquatic lizard found around healthy waterways along the east coast of Australia.
 Largest of our Dragon lizards with males growing up to 80cm long.
-They can remain underwater for up to 30 minutes and will rise to the surface to breathe.
+They can remain underwater for up to 1 hour and will rise to the surface to breathe.
 They feed on insects, frogs, yabbies, small mammals and occasionally fruits, berries and vegetation.

-Also known as the Estuarine Crocodile.
+Lyle is one of our Estuarine Crocodiles, also known as the Saltwater Crocodile.
 Found in northern Australia.
 Can grow up to 6-7metres with the strongest bite force of any living animal.
 They can live up to 100 years.
 Definitely an animal you don’t want to come face to face with in the water!

 ZENA